The Reference Library

 Q

-1 termR
+1 entryR

-9 termsR2P (Responsibility to Protect)
+15 entriesR2P (Responsibility to Protect)

-An international norm that states have the responsibility to protect populations from genocide, war crimes, ethnic cleansing, and crimes against humanity.
+An international norm that states have the responsibility to protect populations from genocide, war crimes, ethnic cleansing, and [Crimes Against Humanity](https://modeldiplomat.com/learn/glossary/crimes-against-humanity).

 Refugee Burden Sharing